Pownalborough Courthouse: Description and history

+Notable History

 Famous cases held at the Court House included a property case that was argued by John Adams, as a young lawyer fresh out of school, who would someday become the second United States president.
-John Adams wrote in his journals that he hated the journey to the Pownalborough Court House because of the muddy and unkempt road and always spoke at length about his hatred of trees because they blocked his path numerous times during the trip.
+Adams wrote in his journals that he hated the journey to the Pownalborough Court House because of the muddy and unkempt road and always spoke at length about his hatred of trees because they blocked his path numerous times during the trip.
 He also was one of the few people to visit the court by road rather than by the Kennebec River, which was considered the easier and safer way to travel.
 John Adams was offered a job with the Kennebec Proprietors to represent them in property cases, and he did so on the condition that he could work out of the Falmouth (now Portland, ME) Court House instead.
 This kicked off his career and eventually led him down his path of being a successful attorney.

-In addition to John Adams, the museum also was visited by Benedict Arnold during his famous expedition to Canada.
-When he got there, the court's caretaker Major Samuel Goodwin refused to give Benedict his maps of the region that he created himself.
-At the time, Major Goodwin was a loyalist, but after a physical altercation with his son, a patriot, Major Goodwin traveled to Fort Western and turned over the maps.
+In addition to Adams, the courthouse also was visited by Benedict Arnold during his famous expedition to Canada.
+When Arnold arrived, the court's caretaker Major Samuel Goodwin refused to give him maps of the region that he created himself.
+At the time, Major Goodwin was a loyalist, and Arnold was famously a patriot at the time.
+After a physical altercation with his son, a patriot, Major Goodwin traveled to Fort Western and turned over the maps to Arnold and his expedition.
 After the war, Major Goodwin wrote to George Washington demanding payment for the maps.